Why is Your Google Ads Account's 'Quality Score' Dropping in 2026? The Impact of Landing Page Experience and Lighthouse Scores on Advertising Costs

-What is the Ad Quality Score?
+What is Ad Quality Score?

 A modern digital dashboard showing Google Ads Quality Score metrics